UT-LCA/scale-cnn/README.md

 - `axi_in` / `axi_out`: These are "pseudo-layers" that exist at the beginning and end of the network pipeline to connect the accelerator to an AXI4-Lite bus.
 These are automatically created by the tool and should not be included in the network JSON file.

 In addition to the weights and biases, all convolution layers are designed to have per-filter batch normalization constants (mean and 1/stddev).
 These can be set to 0 and 1 respectively if no batch normalization is required; however, a good optimization to make in the future would be to extend the tool to make this optional.

+It should also be noted that Scale-CNN only supports simple feed-forward network topologies; networks that use feedback or divergence and convergence are not supported.

 # Additional limitations